lexibank/tlopo/out/vol2/chapter3.md

 Charcoal is likely to have been distinctively named in Proto Oceanic.
 Carbonised wood was widely used in Pacific Island communities for drawing marks or, pounded and mixed with oil and water, for smearing on the skin.
-PMP &ast;uRiŋ ‘charcoal, wood that is charred (but no longer burning fiercely)’ has been reconstructed by Dempwolff and others, based on e.g. Tagalog uliŋ, Bontok uriŋ, Ngadju-Dayak b/uriŋ, etc. but Oceanic cognates have not been noted.
-There is a well supported reconstruction for Eastern Oceanic, &ast;malala, but this lacks clear cognates in Western Oceanic.
+PMP _&ast;uRiŋ_ ‘charcoal, wood that is charred (but no longer burning fiercely)’ has been reconstructed by Dempwolff and others, based on e.g. Tagalog _uliŋ_, Bontok _uriŋ_, Ngadju-Dayak _b/uriŋ_, etc. but Oceanic cognates have not been noted.
+There is a well supported reconstruction for Eastern Oceanic, _&ast;malala_, but this lacks clear cognates in Western Oceanic.

 <table>
 <tr>